 The Counseling Center

 Students will need to use the counseling center if you are having academic difficulty and need to withdraw from a semester.
-They also have a number of self-help resources on difficult topics that may come up through your time in the program.
+They also have a number of resources on various topics that may arise while you are in the program.

 Course Scheduling Approval